 There are some mistakes that have tripped up many professional drummers during their musical journeys.
-While you can’t completely avoid all of them, it’s better to learn from other people’s experience and avoid the big ones while making wise decisions to progress your career.
+While you can’t completely avoid all of them, it’s better to learn from other people’s experiences and avoid the big ones while making wise decisions to progress your career.
 Here are some common mistakes to watch out for.

 Neglecting Proper Training

-Give yourself ample time, practice and have proper professional training with good instructors and don’t take your skills for granted.
+Give yourself ample time, practice, and have proper professional training with good instructors, and don’t take your skills for granted.

 Not Setting Career Objectives

 Plan the long-term career objectives in advance.
 If you don’t stay ahead of time and plan for the next step, you might end up in a direction you didn’t want to take.
 Knowing what you want and putting all your efforts and planning towards achieving it is the ultimate route to a fulfilling career.

 Don’t set limits on yourself or close yourself off to the various genres of music.
 It is a great quality to be versatile with your talent.
 It will make you more accessible and help you perform in most gigs without being picky.